 Dental implant treatment isn’t a fast, same-day, rushed process.
 Speeding through implant therapy could result in unwanted side effects.
 Typically we will stage the process over the course of several months.
-Dr. Saunders will be happy to discuss your estimated timeframe (potentially 6-12 months, give or take) during your personal consultation.
+Our doctors at PCE will be happy to discuss your estimated timeframe (potentially 6-12 months, give or take) during your personal consultation.

 How long do I need to take off from work?

 Your recovery time after dental implant placement may be quite shorter than what you expected.
 Most of our patients do not need any extra time off whatsoever.
 If you’re having a relatively large case completed, you may only need a couple of days.
-Complex treatments may from person to person, so Dr. Saunders will make you aware of special circumstances during the treatment planning process.
+Complex treatments may from person to person, so our doctors at PCE will make you aware of special circumstances during the treatment planning process.